Lusignano: Today

 The structure and urban planning of the town remained unchanged, or at most with few changes, for many centuries, preserving in its inhabitants a spirit that dates back to the Middle Ages, linked to the land and moral values.
-From the sixties of the twentieth century, the Perseghini furnace was closed and abandoned, becoming a refuge for the homeless for a period.
+From the 1960s, the Perseghini furnace was closed and abandoned, becoming a refuge for the homeless for a period.
 Only in the 1990s did the country begin to expand.

 On the night of July 28, 1991, the carabiniere Germano Giovanni Bonello, free from duty, saved the occupants of a car that he had crashed before the tank exploded.
 For this reason, the President of the Republic, by decree dated April 30, 1992, recognizes the silver medal for civil valor for the carabiniere, as a shining example of uncommon daring and a high sense of duty.